 Flexible In-House Options

-For those who wish to run a course in-house, we are able to deliver the course either over 4days or in two modules, removing the issue of releasing staff from the business for a continuous period of 4 days.
+For those who wish to run a course in-house, we are able to deliver the course in 2 two-day modules, removing the need to release staff from the business for a continuous period of 4 days.
 Email for further details.

 Benefits of the the Qualification